MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/05-extract-custom-entities.md

 ## Prepare to develop an app in Visual Studio Code

-To test the text analytics capabilities of the Azure AI Language service, we'll use a simple PowerShell script in Visual Studio Code.
+To test the custom entity extraction capabilities of the Azure AI Language service, you'll develop a simple console application in Visual Studio Code.

 > **Tip**: If you have already cloned the **mslearn-ai-language** repo, open it in Visual Studio code.
 Otherwise, follow these steps to clone it to your development environment.